toddcf/pielcanela2/README.md

 ## Deployment

-1. Test deploy to gh-pages.
-2. Get confirmation from Brenda.
+1. Get confirmation from Brenda.
-3. Deploy to GoDaddy.
+2. Deploy to GoDaddy.
-4. Have GoDaddy link the old URL to the new URL (instead of the other way around, like it is now).
+3. Have GoDaddy link the old URL to the new URL (instead of the other way around, like it is now).

 ## Future Iterations: